GMDSP-Linked-Data/PhaseTwo/Visualisations/README.md

 <div id="map-canvas"></div>
 ```

-Utilise a query such as this to find the locations of certain object
+Utilise a query such as this to find the locations of certain object;
 ```sparql
 PREFIX light: <http://data.gmdsp.org.uk/def/council/streetlighting/>
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>